LiuYuancheng/PLC_and_RTU_Simulator/BACnet_PLC_Simulator/Readme.md

 - Students learning OT communication protocols and BACnet device behavior
 - Developers designing or verifying BACnet-enabled systems
 - OT cybersecurity professionals analyzing protocol traffic and system interactions

-In this article I will also show the detailed usage of the RTU frame work to build on automated HVAC controlling system.